osisoft/OCS-Docs/content/api-reference/sequential-data-store/sds-filter-expressions.md

 | ``not``    | Not logical operator                                |
 | ``-``      | Negation                                            |

+> [!NOTE]
+> You use logical operators on ordered properties.
+> Using [secondary indexes](xref:sdsIndexes#secondary-indexes) with logical operators improves filtering capability.

 ### Examples of logical operators
 The examples below assume that the SdsType event includes a field named ``Value`` of type *double*:
 - ``Value eq 1.0``